Marty Robbins discography

 The discography of American country music singer Marty Robbins consists of 52 studio albums, 13 compilation albums, and 100 singles.
-In his career, Robbins has charted 17 Number One singles on the Billboard Hot Country Songs charts, as well as 82 Top 40 singles.
+In his career, he charted 17 number-one singles on the Billboard Hot Country Songs charts as well as 82 top 40 singles.

 Robbins' highest-charting album is 1959's Gunfighter Ballads and Trail Songs.
-It charted to #6 on the all-genre Billboard 200, and was also certified Platinum by the Recording Industry Association of America.
-The album's first single, "El Paso", become a hit on both the country and pop charts, charting to Number One on the Hot Country Songs as well as the Billboard Hot 100.
-While that was his only pop Number One, in 1957, "A White Sport Coat" charted to #2, and in 1961, "Don't Worry" charted to #3.
+It charted at number 6 on the Billboard 200 and was certified platinum by the RIAA.
+The album's first single, "El Paso", became a hit on both the country and pop charts, topping the Hot Country Songs and Billboard Hot 100 charts.
+While that was his only pop number-one hit, in 1957, "A White Sport Coat" charted at number 2, and in 1961, "Don't Worry" charted at number 3.
+His final top 10 single was "Honkytonk Man" in 1982, which is the title of the film Robbins had starred in.
+However, he died shortly before the release of the film.
 Since his death in 1982, four posthumous studio albums have been released, although they did not make an impact on the charts.

-His final Top 10 single was "Honkytonk Man" in 1982, which is the title of the film Robbins had starred in.
-However, he died shortly before the release of the film.